BrianPulfer/AuthorNameDisambiguation/README.md

 ### Step 3:
 Open the project in an IDE of your preferece (PyCharm suggested) and create a new virtual evironment using a python3 interpreter.
 Install all the requirements specified in the 'requirements.txt' file.

+### Step 4:
+Install pyjnius according to your operating system.
+Instructions can be found at https://pyjnius.readthedocs.io/en/stable/index.html

+### Step 5:
+If you are using MacOS, you might want to install certificates in order for the OGER source files to work.
+To do so:
+Macintosh HD > Applications > Python3.6 folder (or whatever version of python you're using) > double click on "Install Certificates.command" file.

 ## Dataset
 These are the files that make up the AND corpus: